Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Method

-In addition to these pure $\alpha$-cluster geometries, we also consider a schematic $^{16}\mathrm{O}+\alpha$ configuration for $^{20}\mathrm{Ne}$, motivated by the $^{16}\mathrm{O}+\alpha$ structures discussed in Refs.~\cite{Yamaguchi:2023Ne20,Li:2025NeNe}.
+In addition to these pure $\alpha$-cluster geometries, we also consider a schematic $^{16}\mathrm{O}+\alpha$ configuration for $^{20}\mathrm{Ne}$, motivated by the $^{16}\mathrm{O}+\alpha$ structures discussed in Refs.~\cite{Yamaguchi:2023,Li:2025NeNe}.
 In this case, a spherical $^{16}\mathrm{O}$ core is generated from a 3pf Woods--Saxon distribution and a single $\alpha$ cluster with RMS $r_L$ is attached at a fixed distance $d_1$ along a random direction in space.
 The parameters of the $\alpha$-cluster models, of the 3pf Woods--Saxon nuclei, and of the $^{16}\mathrm{O}+\alpha$ configuration are collected in TABLE~\ref{tab:cluster_params}.

-\textbf{3pf Woods--Saxon baseline.} As a baseline for comparison, we also employ spherical three-parameter Fermi (3pf) Woods--Saxon charge-density distributions.
+\textbf{3pf Woods--Saxon reference.} As a reference for comparison, we also employ spherical three-parameter Fermi (3pf) Woods--Saxon charge-density distributions.
 The radial density is taken as

-where $R$ is the half-density radius, $a$ is the surface diffuseness, $w$ controls a possible central depression of the density, and $\rho_0$ is fixed by the normalization to the mass number $A$.
-For $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ we use the standard 3pf parameter sets extracted from elastic electron-scattering data in Ref.~\cite{DeVries:1987-3pf}.~In this model, nucleon positions are sampled from the smooth mean-field density $\rho(r)$ without any geometric clustering, and spins are assigned randomly ($+1$ or $-1$).
-This serves as a null hypothesis in which no intrinsic spin--position correlations are present.
+where $R$ is the half-density radius, $a$ is the surface diffuseness, $w$ controls a possible central depression, and $\rho_0$ is fixed by the normalization to the mass number $A$.
+For $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ we use the standard 3pf parameter sets extracted from elastic electron-scattering data in Ref.~\cite{DeVries:1987-3pf}.
+In this model, nucleon positions are sampled from the $\rho(r)$ without any geometric clustering.
+Spins are assigned by enforcing the global $J=0$ constraint in each nucleus: we sample exactly $A_{\text{mass}}/2$ spins with $+1$ and $A_{\text{mass}}/2$ spins with $-1$ and then randomly distribute them among the nucleons.
+This reference configuration contains no spin--position correlations, apart from the same-nucleus anticorrelation induced by conditioning on the global $J=0$ constraint.